Dunton Wayletts

-Dunton Wayletts is a hamlet in the unparished area of Basildon, on the western outskirts of Laindon, in the Borough of Basildon, Essex, England.
-It is located between the Southend Arterial Road (A127 road) and the London, Tilbury and Southend line.
-It is usually known as Dunton.
+Dunton Wayletts or Dunton is a hamlet and former civil parish in the Borough of Basildon in Essex, England.
+It lies on the western outskirts of the borough's main town of Basildon, adjoining the suburb of Laindon.

-Name
+Toponymy

 The name Dunton has Saxon origins ("dun" meaning hill and "tun" meaning town).
 Wayletts is also derived from the Saxon ("Weylete") and Old English ("Weg-gelaetu") both meaning a place where ways or roads meet.

+There have been many reported names for Dunton, including: